 The consultation phase is an essential part of planning for your surgery.
 This is the ideal time to speak openly with your surgeon about your concerns as well as your desired goals.
-As triple board-certified surgeons, Dr. Brady Harris and Dr. Carey Nease take the time to understand your aesthetic views so he can carefully craft a procedure that’ll produce an optimal outcome.
+As triple a board-certified surgeon, Dr. Brady Harris takes the time to understand your aesthetic views so he can carefully craft a procedure that’ll produce an optimal outcome.

-Once your rhinoplasty has been customized, Dr. Harris and Dr. Nease will walk you through every aspect of your procedure from start to finish.
+Once your rhinoplasty has been customized, Dr. Harris will walk you through every aspect of your procedure from start to finish.
 Before your surgery, the team at Image Surgical Arts will help schedule and plan for your upcoming rhinoplasty.
 This may include some of the following.